sigmie/sigmie.com/docs/v0/laravel-scout.md

 The Sigmie `Searchable` trait contains the `elasticsearchProperties` that is used to define your Models mappings.

-You can find more information in the [Mapping](https://sigmie.com/docs/v0/mappings) section of this documentation, but here’s an example of a `Movies` model mapping.
+You can find more information in this documentation’s [Mapping](https://sigmie.com/docs/v0/mappings) section, but here’s an example of a `Movies` model mapping.

 ```php
 // [tl! collapse:start]